Hyaho/google-homepage/README.md

-This is a Google homepage created with HTML and CSS for practice purposes
+This is a Google similar homepage created with HTML and CSS for practice purposes